7JesseT/JESSE/README.md

 Run the app and try:
 1) Connect a wallet (MetaMask / Coinbase / WalletConnect)
 2) Reload — it auto-reconnects
+3) Select a recipient (Env Club, AI Club, or Dev Club) from the dropdown
-3) Send a tip and see the Basescan link
+4) Send a tip and see the Basescan link with copyable transaction hash
+5) View live totals by recipient and transaction history
-4) Check the Daily Features section to ship a feature and process a tx
+6) Check the Daily Features section to ship a feature and process a tx

 ---